Update on face coverings to help people who are hard of hearing.

 We are now making face masks as well.
 There are 14,000 people living in Ilkley.
 Whilst many will make / buy their own we are making masks to be provided in locations around Ilkley for those that don't have access to a mask.
 Please use material you have at home, there is some at Amandas.
-There are elastic hair ties there too (1000) or do ask your family and friends if they have spares.
-Alternatively you can make ties.
-Hang onto your masks for now and we will tell you where the collection points are so you can drop them off directly (likely to be supermarkets)
+There are elastic hair ties and elastic and t-shirt ties in the box at Becky's.
+This is what we have made so far

 All face masks are popped singly into a paper bag with a note on it from Ilkley Covid Response Group identifying that these re a gift from us; you can donate (and link provided); please follow government guidance (with the link); stay 2m apart.
 All stores are providing masks to be used in store (single use disposable) BUT they do want a more permanent solution.
 We have distributed to the Foodbank, Ilkley Good Neighbours and Tescos & Booths (at customer services).

 So please can you drop made face masks to 30 nelson rd, LS29 8HN - There will be box for them in the front garden.